 Single sign‑on is a mechanism that allows a user to authenticate once and gain access to multiple applications.
-Single sign‑on uses a proxy server to authenticate users so they don’t need to log in to Adobe Connect.
+Single sign‑on uses a proxy server to authenticate users so they need not log in to Adobe Connect.

 Adobe Connect supports the following single sign‑on mechanisms: